Philadelphia 76ers: Arrival of Andre Iguodala

-2006–2012: Post-Iverson era
+2006–2016: Post-Iverson era

 On December 19, 2006, Allen Iverson, along with Ivan McFarlin, were sent to the Denver Nuggets in exchange for guard Andre Miller, forward Joe Smith, and two first-round draft picks.
-Then, on January 11, the 76ers' general manager Billy King announced that the Sixers and aging forward Chris Webber had agreed to a buyout of the remainder of his contract.
-The Sixers would pay Webber $36 million over the next 1½ seasons, which is $7 million less than he would have been paid to play.
-After the buyout, the Sixers waived Webber, making him a free agent.
+Then, on January 11, the 76ers' general manager Billy King announced that the 76ers and aging forward Chris Webber had agreed to a buyout of the remainder of his contract.
+The 76ers paid Webber $36 million over the next 1½ seasons, which is $7 million less than he would have been paid to play.
+After the buyout, the 76ers waived Webber, making him a free agent.
 Webber signed with the Detroit Pistons shortly thereafter.
 The moves allowed the 76ers to make Iguodala the unquestioned leader of the team, and evaluate whether they saw him as a franchise player.
 They finished the year 35–47.

-In 2007 the Sixers drafted small forward Thaddeus Young with the 12th pick.
-On December 4, 2007, the Sixers fired King and replaced him with Nets' general manager Ed Stefanski.
+In 2007, the 76ers drafted small forward Thaddeus Young with the 12th pick.
+On December 4, 2007, the 76ers fired King and replaced him with Nets' general manager Ed Stefanski.

-With Iguodala, the Sixers clinched a playoff berth with a win over the Atlanta Hawks on April 4, 2008.
+With Iguodala, the 76ers clinched a playoff berth with a win over the Atlanta Hawks on April 4, 2008.
 It was their first postseason appearance since 2005, as well as the first in the post-Iverson era.
 They were eliminated by the Pistons in six games, with Detroit winning the series 4–2.
-Even with this elimination, many fans considered this to be a successful season, considering that the Sixers were 12 games under .500 in early February and went on make the playoffs and a 40–42 record.
+Even with this elimination, many fans considered this to be a successful season, considering that the 76ers were 12 games under .500 in early February and went on make the playoffs and a 40–42 record.

 On July 9, 2008, the 76ers signed power forward Elton Brand to a five-year, $79.795 million contract, after trading Rodney Carney and renouncing their rights to all their unrestricted free agents.
 Brand had originally opted out of his contract with the Los Angeles Clippers, looking to re-sign with them.
 But the 76ers offered him more money (he regarded their offer as the "Philly-Max") and a better chance at winning an NBA championship by playing in the Eastern Conference.
 This move has been the subject of controversy since there were rumors that he and Baron Davis had made a friendly agreement to play together for the Clippers.
 The team later signed free agent point guard Royal Ivey of the Milwaukee Bucks, Kareem Rush from the Indiana Pacers, and then signed former Sixer Theo Ratliff after Jason Smith's injury.
 Donyell Marshall was signed on September 2, 2008, after he stated to his agent that he wanted to go back home and end his career in Philadelphia.
 Rush, Ivey, Ratliff and Marshall were all paid the veteran's minimum salary, but they were to be contributors to a team on the rise.
-During the off-season, they also re-signed restricted free agents Lou Williams and Andre Iguodala for five years/$25 million and six years/$80 million, respectively.
+During the off-season, they also re-signed restricted free agents Lou Williams and Andre Iguodala.